BGforgeNet/msg2po/docs/action.md

           dir2msgstr_commit: "true"
 ```

-If your translation files are not in utf-8 (classic Fallouts, IE games), it's recommended to keep source strings in ASCII, or close to it, to avoid issues with characters missing in some charsets.
+Also, if your translation files are not in utf-8 (classic Fallouts, IE games), it's recommended to keep source strings in ASCII, or close to it, to avoid issues with characters missing in some charsets when extracting incomplete translations.